ldamon/lydia-blog/content/blog/secondpost.md

 While I definitely was not feeling happy in the least, I can see why I sounded less than devastated.
 For better or worse, I process things through comedy (hence my brief standup career in the Bay Area).

 A little cliché but I still want to say it: I feel like I keep saying goodbye to versions of myself.
 Having my daughter.
 Leaving the Bay Area.
 Quitting various career switching dreams or side hustles.
 Moving to a smaller city.

 I now live across the country in a new (if familiar) place.
+Things have a different rhythm.
+As neutral as I could be on my tech career, this job was one of the last threads still running through my pre-pregnant self into the current day, and there was comfort in that.

-As neutral as I could be on my tech career, this job at Netlify was one of the last threads still running through my pre-pregnant self into the current day.
-I would not say my job was my ultimate purpose, but I am proud of the work I did there!
+My time at Netlify may be over, but I'm proud of the work I accomplished.
 I founded and stayed on the Growth team for my almost-3 years at the company.
 I loved the people I worked with.
 (And using parentheses in written communication.)

 But I guess in the words of Natasha Bedingfield, the rest is still unwritten.
 Stay tuned!